zannloo/tp/docs/DeveloperGuide.md

     1. Condition 1: When the current directory is root directory,

        - Test case: `rm ~/grp-001/0123Y`<br>
            Expected: If there is no such a student with StudentId, `0123Y`, in `grp-001`, then an error message will appear at the output box below the command box.
-Otherwise, the student, `0123Y` in `grp-001` wil be deleted.
+Otherwise, the student `0123Y` in `grp-001` wil be deleted.

        - Test case: `rm ~/grp-001`<br>
            Expected: If there is no such a group with GroupId, `grp-001`, then an error message will appear at the output box below the command box.
 Otherwise, the group, `grp-001` wil be deleted.